-Amarna House Care Home, situated in the Acomb district of York just off the A59 Boroughbridge Road has been serving residents from across North Yorkshire for the last ten years and offers some of the finest residential, dementia and nursing care in the region.
+Amarna House Care Home, situated in the Acomb district of York just off the A59 Boroughbridge Road has been serving residents from across North Yorkshire for the last ten years and offers some of the finest residential and dementia care in the region.

 The home is warm and welcoming and built to a high specification and design.
 Light and airy bedrooms have walk-in wet rooms and TVs as standard, and lounges are attractively furnished with comfy chairs and sofas, occasional tables and bookcases.

 Whether it’s the Princes Trust or the Archbishop of York’s Leadership programme, the young people of York are regular and welcome visitors to our home.
-Our Facebook page and the stories below are testament to the hard work and unique atmosphere of our home.
+Our Facebook page below contains just some of recreational activities we enjoy and is testament to the hard work and unique atmosphere of our home.

 We are special because we have:

-Call our friendly home manager Karen Harris (but please call me Charlie) on 01904 798509 if you have any further queries or would like to arrange for a show around.
+To see what we get up to, you might want to view our dedicated Facebook which is kept updated with all the activities and goings on in the home.
+Alternatively, call our friendly home manager Linda Donnellan-Beevers on 01904 798509 if you have any further queries or would like to arrange for a show around.

 Amarna House has established strong ties with local schools and associations who play a valuable role in ensuring residents remain part of the wider community.
 Students from local schools and colleges, including Millthorpe, All Saints School and Manor Church of England Academy Sixth Form, are regular visitors to Amarna, sitting and chatting to residents or getting involved with activities.
 The students helped create the popular indoor garden area on the dementia floor, a stimulating and sensory space which is open to all.
 They also like to be involved with arts and craft activities, and many Amarna designs are sold at local fairs, with the proceeds used to fund further events and activities.